mi3nts/instructables/linux/relays.md

 Multiple poles means multiple circuits that a relay can control.
 Eg: a light and a fan.
 Double throw relay gives you alernative open/closed pins. when one is on the other one is off.

+Delayed circuits often does the action after a se amount of time.

 ## references
 - https://www.youtube.com/watch?v=7DcCwGuP-eI&themeRefresh=1
 - youtube.com/watch?v=n594CkrP6xE&t=634s